New suite of government programs to support Canadian agriculture

-In addition, Ministers committed to undertaking a one-year review of BRM programming.
-CFA and a host of other industry associations, collaborating through the AgGrowth Coalition, have requested this review since January 2017 and look forward to working with FPT governments to ensure it is both comprehensive and adequately engaging producer groups throughout the process.
+CFA and other associations collaborating through the AgGrowth Coalition have been recommending this review since January 2017 and look forward to working with FPT governments to ensure it is both comprehensive and adequately engaging producer groups throughout the process.

 The final report, entitled “The Next Agriculture Policy Framework: Positioning Canadian Agriculture for Continued Success” touches on a wide variety of areas, including:

 - risk management tools to mitigate damages associated with increased weather volatility

 - investment in discovery science and agricultural research

 - branding and an increased profile for Canadian food products as part of market assurance at home and abroad

 - climate change adaptation and mitigation in order to make Canadian agriculture a world leader in sustainability

 CFA continues to monitor developments and work with the governments to ensure funding and programs are responsive to industry needs.